alienslab02/react-native-permission-settings/README.md

-# react-native-linktextview
+# react-native-permission-settings

-Ever needed to add url/links inside text in react-native?
-Here is one convinient way to do so, Use this android-only react-native component to add Clickable URLs inside a regular Text with support of Accessibilty.
+Get to know if user has turned off notifications of your app from app settings.
+Only for Android.

 # Installation

 Run this command in terminal inside your projects root folder.

-`npm install react-native-linktextview`
+`npm install react-native-permission-settings`

 <b>Android</b>